 The addition of naloxone to buprenorphine decreases the ability for it to be misused and therefore diverted.
 When these products are taken as sublingual tablets, there is no effect from the naloxone.
 If injected, however, the naloxone is potent and will trigger opioid withdrawal.

 Buprenorphine can be taken as a daily sublingual drug, a monthly injectable, or a six-month implantable drug.
 The sublingual version of buprenorphine is the only medication assisted treatment for opioid use disorder that can be routinely prescribed by a clinician and filled at the pharmacy.
 Other treatments like injectable naltrexone are usually filled at a specialty pharmacy, and methadone is not legally available by prescription for addiction.
-Physicians, nurse practioners, and physician’s assistants who have received the proper qualifications can offer buprenorphine for opioid dependency in offices, community hospitals, health departments, or correctional facilities.
+Physicians, nurse practioners, and physician’s assistants who have received the proper qualifications (such as our Richmond Suboxone doctor) can offer buprenorphine for opioid dependency in offices, community hospitals, health departments, or correctional facilities.

 That said, buprenorphine is the only medication which requires its own DEA certification to prescribe, the only addiction medication which requires the prescriber to demonstrate special training, and the only medication with limits on the numbers of patients a prescriber can treat.